TrampolineRTOS/trampoline/viper2/readme.txt

 * Launch Viper2 by "python viper2.py"

-* Clean Viper2 (before a commit for example) by "python viper2.py -m"
+* Clean Viper2 (before a commit for example) by "python viper2.py --clean"